-We take privacy very seriously.
-Any data marked as sensitive is ignored by Inspectlet, therefore data entered by the user is not transmitted to our servers.
-You can mark both input fields (like the credit card textarea on a checkout form) and HTML content (like a tax report in a DIV or TABLE) on your page as sensitive.
+We take personal information and data privacy very seriously.
+Any data marked as sensitive is excluded from recording, therefore data entered by the user or certain HTML content present on the page is blocked from being transmitted to our servers.
+You can mark both input fields (like the credit card inputs on a checkout form) and HTML content (like a tax report in a DIV or TABLE) on your page as sensitive either by adding the id/class name of an element to your excluded data site setting (see below), or by adding the inspectletIgnore or inspectlet-sensitive, or other self-defined class on an HTML element in your code.

-To mark input fields as sensitive, simply add the inspectletIgnore class to them.
-Please note that this class is not needed for password fields, Inspectlet ignores those automatically.
-For example, the following credit card input field is tagged as sensitive and any text entered in it will not be recorded:
+To mark an input field to be excluded in the code, for example, the following credit card input field is tagged as sensitive and any text entered in it will not be recorded:

 <input type="text" class="inspectletIgnore" name="ccnumber" />

-Sometimes you may want to not record or transmit certain information on the page, you can mark that HTML content as sensitive by adding the inspectlet-sensitiveclass to the element whose content and children you want shielded from recording.
-Inspectlet will not transmit any text inside these containers or any of its children.
+You may want to sometimes block recording of certain information on the page, you can mark that HTML content as sensitive by adding its ID/class to the excluded data list (above), or by adding a sensitive class to the element in your code whose content and children you want excluded from recording.
+Inspectlet will not transmit any text inside these containers or any of their children.

-For example, if you wanted to mark a div with the class of "tax-data" as sensitive, here's what that would look like:
+To mark a div with the class of "tax-data" as sensitive in your code:

 <div class="tax-data inspectlet-sensitive"> ... </div>